Business Financial Review

 However, as citizens, we continue to have a voice in such matters.
 We hold dear to our privilege of participating in a democracy.
 Our freedom comes with responsibilities.

 As citizens of our UK and the US, we serve the important function of supporting checks and balances in our nation-states and our economies.
 We ensure that no one person or department has absolute control over our financial decisions.
-We are vigilant and mindful of our role as patriates and market participants.
+We are vigilant and mindful of our role as patriots and market participants.
 We agree that it is both our right and our responsibility to understand how our financial markets function, collaborate to maintain and improve them, and provide ongoing feedback to regulators.

 Now, more than ever, we must do our part to maintain and improve the integrity, resilience, and stability of our UK and US financial markets.
 We are the light upon the hill.